Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Limitations

 We also note that some of the systems in our evaluation required adaptations, and re-training, for the BEAT2 dataset.
-Although we mitigated these effects by having the original authors submit their outputs, such changes may nevertheless have an adverse effect on model performance, We hope that the authors of future models will perform first-party evaluation using our protocol and our released data, for more accurate measurement of the state-of-the-art.
+Although we mitigated these effects by having original authors prepare the submissions, such changes may nevertheless have an adverse effect on model performance, We hope that the authors of future models will perform first-party evaluation using our protocol and our released data, for more accurate measurement of the state of the art.

-Finally, the lack of reliable automated metrics is a significant problem.
-The human preference responses collected during our evaluation are suitable for training human opinion predictors \cite{he2022automatic}, and may also enable the validation of existing and new automated metrics \cite{Crnek2025Advancing,ismail2025establishing}.
+Finally, the lack of reliable automatic metrics is a significant problem.
+The human preference responses collected during our evaluation are suitable for training human opinion predictors \cite{he2022automatic}, and may also enable the validation of existing and new automatic metrics \cite{Crnek2025Advancing,ismail2025establishing}.